erossini/CashRegister/README.md

 ![Goods menu](https://github.com/erossini/CashRegister/blob/master/Screenshot/CashRegister2.PNG)

 #### List of Goods
+The list of goods can be created every time manually or loaded from file.
+To save a list, select option n.
+4
 ![List of Goods](https://github.com/erossini/CashRegister/blob/master/Screenshot/CashRegister3.PNG)

 #### Shopping menu
 ![Shopping menu](https://github.com/erossini/CashRegister/blob/master/Screenshot/CashRegister4.PNG)

 #### Basket screen
+You add your items in the basket.
+When you finish, press `0` and the application shows you your receipt, your basket and all history.
 ![Basket screen](https://github.com/erossini/CashRegister/blob/master/Screenshot/CashRegister5.PNG)

 ## Point of intests